jaredgendron/jaredgendron.github.io/_projects/DisplayModule.md

 ## Description

 The solution of the Display Module reflects my expertise in both hardware and software engineering, and it encapsulates my commitment to crafting efficient and practical innovations.
 A core element of the Display Module is the utilization of two dedicated microcontrollers.
-The first microcontroller, adept in LTE connectivity, establishes and maintains a robust link with the web application through the use of the MQTT protocol.
+The first microcontroller, adept in LTE connectivity, establishes and maintains a robust link with the web application through the use of the MQTT protocol and a MQTT broker on the server.
 The second microcontroller, powered by the FreeRTOS operating system, is a multitasking marvel, efficiently managing multiple threads.
 This combination optimizes performance, making it an indispensable component for complex functions such as display management, image downloads, and interaction with the LTE microcontroller.

 **Efficient Communication**